hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 &emsp; &emsp; &emsp; \*\*\* *Physics Today*, July 2022, p.
 53.

 **Welcome.**  This site aims to outline why a physicist should learn a little bit of fluid mechanics, and how to get started doing so.
 It exists because the subject is usually completely neglected in the standard physics curriculum.
-The page is currently under construction; thank you for your patience.
+The site is currently under construction; thank you for your patience.
 To further develop this site, comments and collaboration from others (physicists or otherwise) is welcome.
 &emsp; -- Christopher Tong, Ph.D. (physics).

 **Outline:**